rellix999/dismissibles-for-laravel/README.md

 ```

 ### 2. Create a dismissible (migration)
-You can also do it inline using `firstOrCreate` instead of `firstWhere`.
+You can also create an artisan command or do it inline using `firstOrCreate` instead of `firstWhere`.
 ```php
 use Illuminate\Support\Facades\Date;
 use Illuminate\Support\Facades\DB;